Quran-Journey/backend/README.md

 To run everything together the first time, execute `docker-compose up --build`.
 Every other time you can use `docker-compose up`.

-Run the backend tests by executing `sh run_tests.sh`.
+Run the backend tests by executing `sh script/run_tests.sh`.

 Compile the documentation by executing `cd docs; sh run.sh;` Serve the docs locally using `sh serve.sh`.